jackocnr/intl-tel-input/README.md

 You can always get the full international number (including country code) using `getNumber`, then you only have to store that one string in your database (you don't have to store the country separately), and then the next time you initialise the plugin with that number it will automatically set the country and format it according to the options you specify (e.g. when using `nationalMode` it will automatically display the number in national format, removing the international dial code).

-Finally, make sure you have `<meta charset="utf-8">` in the `<head>` section of your page, else you will get an error as the JS contains some special unicode characters for localised country names.

 ## Initialisation Options
 When you initialise the plugin, the first argument is the input element, and the second is an object containing any initialisation options you want, which are detailed below.
 Note: any options that take country codes should be [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes.